Skip to contents

 lines(xnew, preds_subset[, "upr"], lty = 2)

-Example 8.13: Star cluster data - heteroscedastic regression with fixed ϕ\phi
+Example 8.13: Star cluster data - heteroskedastic regression analysis with known outliers

 We define the binary indicator indicating outlying observations, i.e., in this case observations corresponding to giant stars.